dphurley/prototypes_lesson/PROTOTYPES_LESSON.md

 ### Things to watch out for:
 - Remember!
 If you change a constructor, you will have to update everywhere you are using that constructor.
 - This might be overkill in some cases!
 Prototypes come with the overhead of having to maintain your constructor definition.
 If you don't need many objects of the same type OR your object is very simple, JSON objects can work just fine.

+### Explore:
+- What would happen if we redefined ```this.totalGallons``` on SpecialOrderPaintColor to be a different ```function```?
+- What would happen if we defined ```this.name``` on SpecialOrderPaintColor after calling the PaintColor prototype?
+- Are there any elegant ways we could handle missing values within the constructor?
+What if we wanted quarts to default to 0 when no quart value is passed in.